 While there is no legal age to own a vehicle in the state, the Missouri Department of Revenue states the legal age of competency to contract is 18 years.
 Even though a 16- or 17-year-old can have a car titled in their name, a contract to purchase a vehicle signed by anyone younger than 18 isn’t legally binding.

 How much is car insurance for a 16-year-old

-Even though a person does not have to be 18 years of age to own a vehicle, a contract to purchase a vehicle signed by anyone younger than 18 is voidable.
-As a minor, a teen can release themselves from the sales contract, return the vehicle, and recover the vehicle purchase price paid, even though the vehicle has been used and deteriorated in value.
-For this reason most dealerships or private parties selling a vehicle to someone that is not yet 18 will require a parent or guardian to sign on the contract along with the minor.
+As a minor, a teen can release themselves from the sales contract, return the vehicle and recover the purchase price paid, even though the vehicle has been used and deteriorated in value.
+For this reason, most dealerships or private parties selling a vehicle to someone younger than 18 will require a parent or guardian to sign the contract along with the minor.

 If you are under 18 and trying to get a teen car insurance policy, you will normally run into the same problem since the auto insurance policy is also a contract.
 When purchasing your policy, the car insurance company will want an adult to sign on the policy with you, a minor.

 Get a co-signor for an auto insurance policy

 If you want a car insurance policy in your own name as a teen, be prepared to have a parent or guardian sign on the policy with you.
 There is one exception: If you’re a 16- or 17-year-old minor under the legal custody of the Missouri Children’s Division under a court order, you can purchase a Missouri Automobile Insurance Plan policy without a co-signer.

 Navigating teen car insurance can be complex.
 By learning more about what type of car insurance coverage you need, you’ll be better equipped to make an informed decision when the time comes.